jsinger67/parol/docs/Tutorial.md

 ## Our JSON parser crate

 To create a real example we will now create a separate binary crate that should become our JSON parser.
+Please note that I used the powershell for this purpose.

 ```powershell
 Push-Location ..